Eligibility Criteria for McNair Scholars Participation

 - U.S. citizen or permanent resident of the United States of America

-- Considered low income, first generation college student, and/or a member of a traditionally underrepresented group in higher education (e.g. African American, Hispanic/Latino, American Indian/Alaskan Native, Pacific Islander, or student with a disability).
+- Considered low income, first generation college student, and/or a member of a traditionally underrepresented group in higher education (e.g. African American, Hispanic/Latino, American Indian, Alaskan Native, Pacific Islander, or a student with a disability).

 - In accordance to Federal government guidelines, a first-generation student is one whose parents have not earned a Bachelor's degree.
 If you lived with only one parent before the age of 18, consider the educational status of only that parent.